pyrdm/pyrdm/docs/source/getting_started.rst

       The application details for PyRDM.

 #.
 Ensure that the application has read and write access to your Drafts,
-   Private and Public articles, as per figure:permissions_.
+   Private and Public articles, as per figure:figshare_application_permissions_.

-   .. _figure:permissions:
+   .. _figure:figshare_application_permissions:
    .. figure::  images/figshare_application_permissions.png
       :align:   center